10lp/AnimatedGIFs/README.md

 Configuration
 -------------
-Please see config.h to select whether you're using SDcard or SPIFFS, and NeoMatrix instead of SmartMatrix.
+Please see neomatrix_config.h to select whether you're using SDcard, FatFS, or SPIFFS, and NeoMatrix instead of SmartMatrix (or any other display supported by https://github.com/marcmerlin/Framebuffer_GFX ).
+FatFS is the default on ESP32 as it is faster than SPIFFS.
+See http://marc.merlins.org/perso/arduino/post_2019-03-30_Using-FatFS-FFat-on-ESP32-Flash-With-Arduino.html )

-For NeoMatrix you must also edit neomatrix_config.h to configure your matrix layout, addjust OFFSETX/OFFSETY if needed, as well as matrix_brightness and matrix_gamma.
+animatedgif_config.h has a few variables specific to this library (while neomatrix_config.h is a config file to allow lots of different code for your specific hardware and display).

-neomatrix_config.h contains more configuration related to the NeoMatrix API (which can also use SmartMatrix via its API)
+For historical and compatibility reasons, this library was originally written for Smartmatrix (without neomatrix or Framebuffer::GFX support).
+This is why animatedgif_config.h allows you to use SmartMatrix natively without needing Frambuffer::GFX or SmartMatrix::GFX).
+I however recommend you do use those as it will allow you to move your code to any other hardware backend from FastLED, to SPI TFTs, to Raspberry Pi with huge RGBPanel displays)

 AnimatedGIFs file browser
 -------------------------